dvklopfenstein/PrincetonAlgorithms/README.md

   http://algs4.cs.princeton.edu/code/

-PREREQUISITES: python, numpy, pylab, matplotlib,
-               math, sys, os
+PREREQUISITES: python, numpy, pylab, matplotlib, math, sys, os
+* pylab matplotlib are only used by a few Python modules.
+Most Python modules do not use them.

-At some point, I plan to add C++ implementations little-by-little when needed as well...
+FUTURE PLANS: Add C++ implementations little-by-little when more speed is needed as well...

+PYTHONPATH: Add the directory <your_directory>/PrincetonAlgorithms/py/

 **Key:**
 * J: Java file downloaded from Princeton Algorithm's "Java Algorithms and Clients"